unikorn-cloud/identity/README.md

 * OIDC authorization code flow (for typical users via a browser).
 * Service accounts (that issue long lived access tokens).
-* System accounts secured by X.509 (used by Unikorn services to talk to one another, and potentially financial grade users).
+* System accounts secured by X.509 (used by services to talk to one another, and potentially financial grade users).

 Service endpoints that users directly interact with will use token introspection against he Identity service to authenticate a user, then retrieve and ACL to authorize the request.